 The Columns Shown option offers to select which columns to display, providing some level of customization.

-For the Feature Backlog, you can choose to view columns like Product, Business Driver, Functional Area, Portfolio Ask, Start/Initiation, Target Completion, Dependency, Acceptance Criteria, Age, Approach, Blocked, Budget, Capitalized, Category, Chat, Child Count, Customers, Jira Projects, MMF, Owner, Points (points set in the Points field on a feature), Process Step, Release Vehicle, Source, Story Point Progress, Story Points (number of story points tied to a feature), Tag, T-Shirt Size, Type, Team Weeks or Member Weeks (depending on the settings configured), WSJF, and more.
+For the Feature Backlog, you can choose to view columns like Product, Business Driver, Functional Area, Portfolio Ask, Start/Initiation, Target Completion, Dependency, Acceptance Criteria, Age, Approach, Blocked, Budget, Capitalized, Category, Chat, Child Count, Customers, Jira Projects, MMF, Owner, Points (points set in the Points field on a feature), Process Step, Release Vehicle, Source, Status (current health set in the Status column for features with a parent capability/epic. or on the Status Reports for stand-alone features), Story Point Progress, Story Points (number of story points tied to a feature), Tag, T-Shirt Size, Type, Team Weeks or Member Weeks (depending on the settings configured), WSJF, and more.